Agomzyemeka/Simple-Churn-Prediction-App/README.md

 9. **IsActiveMember**: Select whether the customer is an active member (Yes or No).
 10. **EstimatedSalary**: Enter the customer's estimated salary.

+### Batch Prediction
+1. **Upload File**: Click on the 📁 icon to upload a CSV or Excel file containing multiple customer details.
+2. **View Results**: The app will display the predictions for each customer in the file.
+3. **Download Report**: Click on the 📥 icon to download the prediction results as an Excel report.

 ### Steps to Use the App
 1. **Input Values**: Fill in the required fields in the app.
 2. **Predict**: Click the predict button to get the prediction.
 3. **View Results**: The app will display whether the customer is likely to churn or not.

-You can access the app using this link: [Simple Churn Prediction App](https://simple-churn-prediction-app.streamlit.app/).
+You can access the 'generated_customer_data.csv' in the repo to run test on batch prediction You can access the app using this link: [Simple Churn Prediction App](https://simple-churn-prediction-app.streamlit.app/).

 ## How the Model Works